 Furthermore, batteries run out during the play, feed neck problems, huge noise, and tons of wiring and parts to be taken care of (cleaning and maintenance) are also common in paintball guns.

 So how would you find the model that suits your style of play whether you are a beginner or a pro?

 After hours of research and data gathering, we have compiled that data into our list of the top 7 best paintball guns which are categorized as traditional, and high-end markers.

 We have eliminated most of the ordinary units.
 Only high-selling and positively reviewed models are on our list.
 Each gun in our list is best in its way.
 Our carefully written buyers guide is precisely designed to reflect the things to consider before purchasing a marker.

+In recent years there have been roughly three and a half million paintball partisipants in the USA alone (source).
 Whether you are an entry-level, intermediate, or professional paintball player, we are 100% sure you will the best paintball marker according to your style of play.